Frequently Asked Questions

 The differences are just nomenclature, and not conceptual.

 "EC" means effective concentration, and is used for dose-response curves that go up hill.
+Sometimes it is also used for a curve that goes downhill.

 "IC" means inhibitory concentration, so is used for dose-response curves that go downhill, because the drug inhibits a response.